Great Sankey: Housing and social situation

 At the last count (2001), there were 6,381 households in Great Sankey, of which 87.10% are owner occupied, 9.55% are social accommodation, 2.70% are rented from private landlords and 0.70% have residents who live rent free.
 The average house price is £136,409.
 Of the 6,381 houses, 2.80% are classed as overcrowded.

 The population density is 43.75 residents per hectare.
 The majority of residents describe Sankey as a "comfortably well-off" area.
 On the Index of Multiple Deprivation, Great Sankey was described as one of the most affluent areas of Warrington.

 Affluence

-Great Sankey and neighboring Penketh are amongst the most affluent parts of Warrington, north of the River Mersey.
+Great Sankey is one of the more affluent parts of Warrington north of the River Mersey.
 Its key position near the M62 motorway links, and being in between the cities of Liverpool and Manchester, make it a popular place to live.
-Relatively unaffected by the 2008 financial bank crisis, unlike other parts of Warrington, the area has continued to see the development of Chapelford Urban Village, with new restaurants and shopping facilities near by.
-The developments on the former Burtonwood Airbase (now known as Omega) also continue.
+Relatively unaffected by the 2008 financial bank crisis, unlike other parts of Warrington, the area has continued to see the development of Chapelford Urban Village, with new restaurants and shopping facilities nearby.
+Developments on the north-western section of the former Burtonwood Airbase, known as Omega, also continue, although most of that is not in the parish.